ayush-lal/discord-bot/README.md

 # Discord-Bot

-Simple Discord bot that fetches memes from an API and inserts it into a dedicated server.
+Simple Discord bot that fetches data from an API and inserts it into a channel on a dedicated server.

 ## Getting Started